TaylaJBall/Muddy-Paws/TESTING.md

 ## Bugs

 As this was my first Django/Database project, most of the bugs that I encountered were learning and teething issues.
-I came across many little bugs along the way, although I did have to change the scope of my project and when going back and starting again I had only some learning curves.
+I came across many little bugs along the way, although I did have to change the scope of my project and when going back and starting again I only had some learning curves.
 The main issues I had were with the URL patterns, at the start of the project I had very little understanding of how Django works.
-Due to the countless URLissues I faced I am now fairly confident with this and how everything links together.
+Due to the countless URL issues I faced I am now fairly confident with this and how everything links together.

 ### Known Bugs